`The peculiar risk lay in the possibility of

 conclusion, but it was absolutely wrong.

-`And here I must admit that I learned very little of drains
+`And here I must admit that I learned very little

 and bells and modes of conveyance, and the like conveniences,